 Do you know the symptoms of a heart attack?
 This is a life-threatening emergency that requires quick action.
 Don’t ignore even minor heart attack symptoms.
 Immediate treatment lessens heart damage and saves lives.

-Heart attack symptoms vary from person to person.
-Not all heart attacks begin with the sudden, crushing chest pain that many people picture when they think of a heart attack.
-In fact, some heart attacks cause no symptoms at all.
-This is more common in people who have diabetes.
+These vary from person to person.
+Not all heart attacks begin with the sudden, crushing chest pain that most of us have heard about.
+In fact, some cause no symptoms at all, especially those that happen to people with diabetes.

-Heart attack symptoms may begin slowly, causing mild pain and discomfort.
-They can occur at rest or while you're active.
-Depending on your age, gender, and other medical conditions, symptoms may be more or less severe.
+They may begin slowly, with mild pain and discomfort.
+They can happen while you're at rest or active.
+How severe they are can depend on your age, gender, and medical conditions.

-Chest discomfort that feels like pressure, fullness, or a squeezing pain in the center of your chest; it lasts for more than a few minutes, or goes away and comes back.
+Chest discomfort that feels like pressure, fullness, or a squeezing pain that lasts for more than a few minutes or goes away and comes back.

 Unexplained shortness of breath, with or without chest discomfort

 What to Do When They Happen

 If you or someone you’re with has chest discomfort or other heart attack symptoms, call 911 right away.
 (Check your community plan, because some communities require dialing a different number.)While your first impulse may be to drive yourself or the heart attack victim to the hospital, it’s better to get an ambulance.
 Emergency medical services (EMS) personnel can start treatment on the way to the hospital.
 They’re also trained to revive a person if their heart stops.

 If you can't reach EMS, drive the person to the hospital.
 If you’re the one with the symptoms, don’t drive yourself to the hospital unless you have no other choice.